corndel-swe/js-nozama-woodde-ubs/README.md

 on products they have purchased, and view reviews left by other users.

 This repo contains the source code for the Nozama backend, which is built using Node.js, Express, and Knex.
-It is an API which allows the UI team to build any frontend they like, and connect to the backend using HTTP requests.
+It is an API which allows developers to interact with the Nozama database, so they can build their own applications on top of it.

+Please note that this repo is for learning purposes.
+It contains plenty of bad security practices, and should not be used in production.

 ## Database schema